feliixx/mongoplayground/web/DOCS.md

  - a database can't contain more than **10 collections**
  - a collection can't contain more than **100 documents**
- - all collections are capped to a size of **1024*100 bytes**, see [mongodb capped collections](https://docs.mongodb.com/manual/core/capped-collections/) for details

 ### Queries